 How Does EPMS Work?

-2. Data Transmission: Once collected, the data is transmitted to a central control unit or cloud-based platform.
-This transmission happens in real-time, allowing operators to access the data instantly through dashboards or mobile apps.
+- Data Transmission: After being gathered, the data is sent to a cloud-based platform or central control unit.
+Because this transfer occurs in real-time, operators can instantly access the data via dashboards or mobile applications.

 Key Features of EPMS